Charge functions for odd dimensional partitions: Introduction

 Currently, the corresponding BPS algebra for solid partitions remains unknown, and in~\cite{nekrasov2020magnificent} this novel algebraic structure is termed as \textit{Mama} algebra.
 In a significant advance, Galakhov and Li illuminatingly resolve the problem of the charge function in 4D case~\cite{galakhov2024charging}.\footnote{A straightforward generalization of the simple form of charge functions in 3D to 4D can not work, since the charge function does not reproduce the correct poles structure associated with the addable and removable boxes for solid partitions.} Some extra contributions from certain 4-box and 5-box clusters are introduced apart from the contributions from single boxes.
 They prove the constructed charge function satisfies all the required properties for any solid partition by checking all local pictures explicitly.

-In the line of this development, we aim to advance this program of constructing charge functions for higher dimensional partitions, to explore the corresponding algebraic structure.
-Consequently, we conjecture an expression of the charge function for any odd dimensional partition and prove it for 5D case.
+In the line of this development, we aim to advance this program of constructing charge functions for higher dimensional partitions which are also meaningful for higher dimensional CY's explained in~\cite{Closset:2018axq,Franco:2019bmx,Franco:2020ijt,Franco:2020avj} Consequently, we conjecture an expression of the charge function for any odd dimensional partition and prove it for 5D case.
+Instead of using the proof method for the 4D case in \cite{galakhov2024charging}, which relies on an exhaustive classification of local neighborhood constraints in the projection space, our approach employs a global mathematical induction on the total number of boxes.
+By decomposing the potential into a local hypercube contribution and a background partition, this method circumvents the combinatorial complexity of classifying high-dimensional local configurations, thereby offering a more scalable framework for generalization.
 We also conduct some explicit numerical tests for 7D and 9D to verify the formula.
-For higher even dimensional cases, we leave it for the future work.
+For higher even dimensional cases, it is solved in a following work \cite{Feng:2025pft}.

 This paper is organized as follows.
 In section \ref{sec:n-dimensional partitions}, we review some necessary concepts about partitions in arbitrary dimension.
 In section \ref{sec:Conjecture: Charge functions for odd dimensional partitions}, we conjecture an expression of the charge function for any odd dimension.
 Section \ref{sec:Definition} serves as a preparation for the following proof.
 In section \ref{sec:Proof}, we demonstrate that the conjectured formula indeed satisfies the property of the charge function, as long as Lemma \ref{Lemma5} holds.
 Then in section \ref{sec:Discussion of Lemma 5}, we give a complete proof for 5D case.
 For higher odd dimensions, we offer a partial proof, and perform Monte Carlo sampling tests for 7D and 9D.
 We conclude in section \ref{sec:Summary and discussion}.
 The details of the proofs for Lemma \ref{Lemma1}-\ref{Lemma4} are collected in appendix \ref{sec:Lemma1-4}.